Save Time & Money

-Read our picks for the best solar panels on the market in 2020.
+Read our top picks for solar panels on the market in 2020.
 Includes recommendations for budget, premium, American-made and mobile/industrial panels.

 How Long Do Solar Panels Last?

-Going solar is a long-term investment.
+Buying solar panels is a long-term investment.
 This article evaluates the average lifespan of solar panels (and other components) to help you calculate the lifetime value of your system.

 60-Cell vs. 72-Cell Solar Panels: Which One’s the Best?

 Most solar panels come in two standard sizes: 60 and 72 cells.
-Learn the difference between both options to see which makes sense for your project.
+Learn the difference between both solar panel options to see which makes sense for your project.

 What Are the Steps for a DIY Solar Panel Installation?

-Looking to install solar yourself?
-This DIY Solar Timeline walks you through the entire process, with educational resources and videos to help every step of the way.
+Looking to install solar panels yourself?
+This DIY Solar Panel Timeline walks you through the entire process, with educational resources and videos to help every step of the way.